-Sunny surf energy, Californian food and a touch of fiesta have all found their way to a private deck on Young Street, giving Neutral Bay’s newest rooftop bar a charming holiday narrative.
-And though there isn’t a body of water in sight, that hasn’t stopped Applejack Hospitality (the team behind Bondi Hardware and the Botanist) going full seaside on the SoCal fit-out.
+Sunny surf energy, Californian food and a touch of fiesta have all found their way to a private deck on Young Street, giving Neutral Bay’s decade-old rooftop bar a charming holiday narrative.
+And though there isn’t a body of water in sight, that hasn’t stopped Applejack Hospitality (the team behind Rafi, Bopp and Tone, the Butler, Forrester’s, June’s Shoppe, Hester’s and the Botanist) going full seaside on the SoCal fit-out.
 Palm trees and hanging plants, a coastal paint palette and coloured festoon lighting channel cool, carefree Venice Beach vibes.
-The energy is festive, but controlled and as the sun sets on a Thursday evening, we snap up the last table.
-Service is quick and bubbly, and in the packed bar, our drinks order is taken in record time.

-If you’ve recently had a leave blowout and are already itching for another getaway, SoCal is a damned good scratching implement.
-Take a dip on one of Sydney’s northern beaches and then make a pit stop for a Pacifico and a serve of ceviche.
-I's a teeny-beachy mini-break, any time you want it.
+If you’re itching for your next getaway, take a dip on one of Sydney’s northern beaches and then make a pit stop for at SoCal for a Pacifico and a serve of ceviche.
+It’s a teeny-beachy mini-break, any time you want it.